 I remember thinking to myself: why did the Jedi bother to serve the Republic at all?
 Especially after getting murdered by its predecessor while the galaxy did nothing to save them: even collaborating with the Empire and helping them die?
 I guess I just started to think to myself: just why did the Jedi need to protect non-Force sensitives or help a galaxy with their powers that almost never did anything for them?
 Why not rally around their friends and family, and protect themselves as a family?

-When it comes down to it, the reason I liked Junior Jedi Knights was because you got to be there, in a way, when the protagonists get trained, when they go on their adventures, and when they actually learn how to use their powers responsibly.
+When it comes down to it, the reason I liked Young Jedi Knights was because you got to be there, in a way, when the protagonists get trained, when they go on their adventures, and when they actually learn how to use their powers responsibly.
 Moreover, at least from my perspective, there is sense of friendship and family between the characters.
 It felt like it was a continuation of the feeling towards the end of Return of the Jedi: of a camaraderie and always going back for your friends even if the dark side seems to have won them over.

 I liked Jacen Solo and his genuine interest in learning about the Force and in nature itself.
 Jaina was a nice tomboy character that didn’t put on the airs that her mother did when Han Solo met her and Anakin was the younger prodigy who almost made up for the first person who had that name: and a symbol of his mother’s forgiveness towards her own father.
 This isn’t even mentioning Zekk, a former homeless orphan who discovers he has Force potential and gets trained by Luke with the others, only to fall to the dark side but also attains redemption and while his love interest in Jaina may not get reciprocated they never abandon each other as friends.
 Tahiri seems to be a Force-using member of the Sand People who meets Anakin and then a long-lost Jedi Master named Ikrit, and Tenel Ka is the “straight woman” to Jacen’s bad jokes who nevertheless possesses a tremendous amount of integrity as the heir to the Hapes Consortium.
 Also, Lowbacca – Chewbacca’s nephew and a Jedi Wookiee – was a bad ass concept.

 I will admit that I didn’t like what the following Yuuzhan Vong series did to these characters.
 I didn’t appreciate Jacen becoming a holier than thou supposedly pacifist Jedi Knight or Jaina having a tremendous sense of entitlement and reducing the dark side to temper tantrum issues.
 I especially had issues with Anakin’s death and the destruction of the Jedi Praxeum.
 There was something interesting going on with Matt Stover’s idea of the Force in Traitor and Jacen growing up realizing that there was no light or dark sides of the Force – that this Manichean concept of black and white did not apply to sentient nature – but this was later retconned in the Legacy of the Force series as a heresy that inevitably led Jacen into becoming a Sith Lord in a very tone-deaf manner that was supposed to parallel his grandfather’s fall in the Prequel Trilogy.
 Jacen also had a secret relationship with Tenel Ka as Queen of Hapes that led to the birth of their daughter Allana that also helped this along.
 Suffice to say, it became a mess fast.
-But Luke Skywalker did recreate the Jedi Order and the protagonists of Junior Jedi Knights were relatable and something I looked forward to watching.
+But Luke Skywalker did recreate the Jedi Order and the protagonists of Young and Junior Jedi Knights were relatable and something I looked forward to watching.

 And then, 2015 and The Force Awakens happened.
 Kathleen Kennedy of LucasFilm, with the Lucasfilm Story Group, regulated the original Expanded Universe media into a “Legends” canon and proceeded to make way for a new one based off of the New Trilogy.
 Jacen, Jaina, and Anakin no longer exist in the main storyline, and neither does Luke Skywalker’s New Jedi Order.